CP1404/Practicals/prac_09/README.md

 - They can choose how far they want to drive,
 - At the end of each trip, show them the trip cost and add it to their bill.

-Note: Use a list of taxi objects, which you create in main and pass to functions that need it.
+Use a list of taxi objects, which you create in main and pass to functions that need it.
 When you choose the taxi
 object, your code will call the `drive()` method on that object, and it will use the right method for that class... so from the client code point of view, driving a taxi will work the same whether the object is a `Taxi` or a `SilverServiceTaxi`, but the results (including the price) depend on the class.
 This is ***polymorphism***.

-Another note: In this program, there's the chance the user will
+In this program, there's the chance the user will
 drive a taxi before choosing one.
 This shouldn't crash.
 A good option is to maintain something like a `current_taxi`... but what will the initial value of this variable be?
 When you want a default starting value for an object, don't use a string or other unrelated type...